pablogarciaarevalo/demo-trident/README.md

 Open the PDF with the images in the browser http://rhel6.demo.netapp.com/demo.pdf

-## Module 1: Kubernetes Storage Provisioning with Trident 101
+## Module 1: Deployment & Provisioning

 ### Show the demo kubernetes cluster